-GPU implementation of JURASSIC seamlessly to the reference implementation (Hoffmann, 2015), we restructured only those parts of JURASSIC that perform intensive compute operations, i. e., the EGA method and also the ray tracer.
-While the EGA calculations are typically most compute intensive, the ray tracing kernel has also been ported to the GPU mostly for reasons of data locality, so the ray path data can reside in GPU memory and does not require CPU-to-GPU data transfers before starting the radiative transport calculation along the ray paths.
+JURASSIC is written in the C programming language and makes use of only a few library dependencies.
+In particular, the GNU Scientific Library (GSL) is used for linear algebra in the retrieval code provided along with JURASSIC.
+In order to connect the GPU implementation of JURASSIC seamlessly to the reference implementation (Hoffmann, 2015), we restructured only those parts of JURASSIC that perform intensive compute operations, i.e., the EGA method and also the ray tracer.
+While the EGA calculations are typically the most computationally intensive, the ray-tracing kernel has also been ported to the GPU, mostly for reasons of data locality, so the ray path data can reside in GPU memory and do not require CPU-to-GPU data transfers before starting the radiative transport calculation along the ray paths.

-For the GPU programming, we selected the Compute Unified Device Architecture (CUDA) programming model, which addresses exclusively NVIDIA graphical processors.
-CUDA is a dialect of C/C++ and the user has to write compute kernels in a specific CUDA syntax:
+For the GPU programming, we selected the Compute Unified Device Architecture (CUDA) programming model, which exclusively addresses NVIDIA graphical processors.
+CUDA is a dialect of C/C++ and the user has to write compute kernels in a specific CUDA syntax.

 '''

 global void clear_array_kernel(double a[]) {

 a[blockIdx.xblockDim.x + threadIdx.x] = 0;

 }

 host int clear_array(double a[], size_t n) {

-'''
+"< n/64, 64 >>> clear_array_kernel(a);

-'''
+return n%64;

-<<< n/64, 64 >>> clear_array_kernel(a);
+}

 '''

 This minimal example already shows some of the most important features of the CUDA programming model.
 There are kernels with the attribute global which can be executed on the GPU.
-Kernels need to be launched by regular CPU 345 functions which we call driver functions.
+Kernels need to be launched by regular CPU functions, which we call driver functions.
 All regular CPU functions inside the source files translated with the host C compiler need to be marked as host.
 The CUDA kernel launch consists of two parts.
-The left part in between triple chevrons (<<< ... >>>) indicates the launch configuration, i.e., we specify the number of CUDA blocks and the number of CUDA threads per block (here 64).
-The terminology might be misleading as CUDA threads are not like CPU threads (POSIX threads 350 or OpenMP threads).
+The left part between triple chevrons (<<< ... >>>) indicates the launch configuration; i.e., we specify the number of CUDA blocks and the number of CUDA threads per block (here 64).
+The terminology might be misleading as CUDA threads are not like CPU threads (POSIX threads or OpenMP threads).
 Rather, one should think about CUDA threads as lanes of a vector unit.
 We will use the term lanes here instead of CUDA threads.
 CUDA blocks, however, exhibit some similarity to CPU threads.

-Inside our example CUDA kernel clear array kernel, we access inbuilt variables: threadIdx.x and blockIdx.x are the lane and block index, respectively, and blockDim. x will have the value 64 here due to the selected launch configuration of 64 lanes per block.
+Inside our example CUDA kernel clear_array_kernel, we access inbuilt variables: threadIdx.x and blockIdx.x are the lane and block index, respectively, and blockDim.x will have the value 64 here due to the selected launch configuration of 64 lanes per block.

 The example so far assigns zero to the values of array a [] but behaves only correctly if n is a multiple of 64.
-In order to produce code that performs correctly for any launch configuration and without too complicated checks for corner cases, we make use of a technique called grid stride loops (Harris, 2013):
+In order to produce code that performs correctly for any launch configuration and without checks for corner cases that are too complicated, we make use of a technique called grid stride loops (Harris, 2013).